 You may meet with a financial aid counselor any time you have questions or need assistance.
 Simply contact our office at (951) 343-3900 or toll-free at (877) 228-5657 to set up an appointment.

-The Subsidized Loan is a need based loan.
-Eligibility is determined by financial need.
+The Subsidized Direct Loan is a need based loan.
+Eligibility is determined by financial need as indicated by the EFC.

 Payment arrangements can be set up using a Semester Payment through InsideCBU.
 For more information, contact Student Accounts or your One Stop Advisor.

-You will need to submit a new FAFSA to the U.S. Department of Education after Jan.
+You will need to submit a new FAFSA to the U.S. Department of Education after Oct.
 1st for the following year.
 Once you register for classes for the following Fall (usually in early Spring), we will check for your FAFSA.
 If we need additional information, we will contact you via your Lancer Mail.
-Unlike your first year, you will receive an award letter only after you’ve provided any additional documentation.
+Unlike your first year, you will receive an award letter only after you’ve provided any additional documentation we have requested.

 Assistant Director of Financial Aid Financial, Undergraduate & Graduate Online